 Roast (or rather, steam) the rib at 230 °C (450 °F) for 40 minutes.
 This will make the rind swell up and get spongy.
 It looks nasty at this point, but rest assured this is only an intermediate step.

 Remove the tin foil and turn oven down to 200 °C (390 °F).
+Here you can stick cloves into the rind for presentation and flavour.
 Put the uncovered rib back in the oven and roast for an additional 1-1,5 hours (for thin rib) or 2-2,5 hours (for thick rib).
 This should make the rind bubbly and crispy.

 You may find that parts of the rind is still rubbery.
 If this happens, you can crank up the heat to 250 °C for the last 15 minutes or use the grill – but make sure not to burn the rind!

-Better yet (this is one for the men): If you have a heat gun in your tool shed, crack it out and start “blow-drying” the bits that haven’t crisped.
+Better yet: If you have a heat gun in your tool shed, crack it out and start “blow-drying” the bits that haven’t crisped.
 You will find the rubbery bits will bubble up and crisp like magic within seconds – but again, make sure not to charcoal the poor thing.

 If you want apples, Christmas sausage or prunes as trimmings, you can add these to the pan for the last 20 minutes of cooking.
 After cooking, let the rib rest to settle the juices.